WikiEducationFoundation/WikiEduDashboard/CONTRIBUTING.md

 The project has a mix of templating and compiled languages, including both erb and haml for Rails templates, and a mix of coffeescript, cjsx, pure javascript, and jsx for the frontend.
 We're trying to standardize on haml, javascript, and jsx for everything. **Please use haml, javascript, and/or jsx** for new files; erb, coffeescript, and cjsx are deprecated.

+All javascript and jsx files must pass eslint.

 #### Tests
-Please see the more complete document on [testing](testing.md).
+Please see the more complete document on [testing](docs/testing.md).
 Pull requests should be passing for both the Ruby test suite (`rake spec`) and the javascript test suite (`npm test`).
 Ideally, pull requests should include new tests for any new features, as well.

 #### Translations
 Interface message translations live at /config/locales and the fallback for missing strings is `en`. [i18n.js](https://github.com/fnando/i18n-js) is used to make these translations available on the frontend.
 If you add a new interface message, you should add it to both `en.yml` (the default language) and `qqq.yml` (the message documentation file, to help translators understand the meaning and context of the message).